 Never install a GT.M release into an existing directory overwriting another release that might be needed for research or recovery and never on the one currently in use.
 FIS recommends installing each version of GT.M in a separate directory using the naming convention |

-Find or create a temporary directory to hold your GT.M distribution files and change to that directory.
+Find or create a temporary directory to hold your GT.M distribution files.

 Example: